polyverse/zerotect/README.md

 that matter?

-Zerotect is a small open source agent that monitors kernel logs to look for conclusive proof of memory-based exploits from the side-effects of memory-based attacks.
+Zerotect is a small open source agent that monitors kernel logs to look for conclusive proof of memory-based exploits from the side-effects of those attacks.
 These appear in the form of process crashes (faults).
 Zerotect doesn't actively intercept network traffic, but instead, passively monitors kernel logs for anomalies.
 This means the attack surface of your servers isn't increased, and the stability